alyssahondrade/Project1/README.md

 ## Decision Points
-1. __Food.com meal types__. `dinner-party` is used in lieu of `dinner`, as it does not exist in the tag list.
+1. __Food.com meal types__.

+    `dinner-party` is used in lieu of `dinner`, as it does not exist in the tag list.

 2. __Negative WW Smart Points__.

     Although the WW Smart Points system does not allow for negative points, calculated negative values are allowed to present a wider range of values.

 3. __Cuisine Match__.

-Removed `Asian` and `European` from the list of cuisines to match.
+- Removed `Asian` and `European` from the list of cuisines to match.
 Doing so improved the range of available cuisines for the cuisine analysis.
-Finally, also removed `American` as it account for greater than the rest of the cuisines put together.
+- Also removed `American` as it accounted for greater than the rest of the cuisines put together.

 ## Analysis